docksal/docksal/docs/content/stack/configuration-variables.md

 ### DOCKSAL_LOCK_UPDATES

+`Default: 0`

-When set, this will allow for Docksal to no longer accept updates.
+When set to `1`, this will prevent Docksal from installing and checking for updates.
 This is usually good in combination with `CI=true`.

 ### DOCKER_VERSION_ALERT_SUPPRESS